alibabacloud-howto/microservices/README.md

     mvn spring-boot:run
     ```

-    then, access to http://localhost:8080/api/user?id=1.
+    then, access http://localhost:8080/api/user?id=1.
 The API server should return a simple json, which contains user data.
 After you confirm it works, stop the server in your IDE or by ctrl+c in a terminal.

 Now, you completed to prepare a simple web API application!
 We will deploy it on cloud in the next step.